sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 ### Source Code Editor - VSCode

-For this QuickStart, we will demonstrate using Visual Studio Code (VSCode) but you may use any IDE you prefer.
+For this QuickStart, we will demonstrate using Visual Studio Code (VSCode), but you may use any IDE you prefer.

 VSCode, is a source-code editor developed by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.